|Fig. 1 CMA CGM Jules Verne|

 This is not my opinion, it has been studied and written about:

 "I suspect the existence of what I call the `John Mercer effect'.
 Mercer (1978) suggested that global warming from burning of fossil fuels could lead to disastrous disintegration of the West Antarctic ice sheet, with a sea level rise of several meters worldwide.
 This was during the era when global warming was beginning to get attention from the United States Department of Energy and other science agencies.
-I noticed that scientists who disputed Mercer, suggesting that his paper was alarmist, were treated as being more authoritative.(Historically Unprecedented Global Glacier Decline, emphasis added).
+I noticed that scientists who disputed Mercer, suggesting that his paper was alarmist, were treated as being more authoritative.(Scientific reticence and sea level rise, emphasis added).
 Remember that "the glacier decline bone is connected to the SLC bone."

 It was not obvious who was right on the science, but it seemed to me, and I believe to most scientists, that the scientists preaching caution and downplaying the dangers of climate change fared better in receipt of research funding.
 Drawing attention to the dangers of global warming may or may not have helped increase funding for relevant scientific areas, but it surely did not help individuals like Mercer who stuck their heads out.
 I could vouch for that from my own experience.
 After I published a paper (Hansen et al 1981) that described likely climate effects of fossil fuel use, the Department of Energy reversed a decision to fund our research, specifically highlighting and criticizing aspects of that paper at a workshop in Coolfont, West Virginia and in publication (MacCracken 1983).